 Once I’d identified them, the next step was to ally myself with them.

 Make them your allies

-The hands-down best thing I did for myself was to build good relationships with my leaders.
+The hands-down best thing I did for myself in seeking promotion was to build good relationships with my leaders.
 And this sounds harder than it actually is.
 Really, I started by just saying “hi” to them.